SEAF-CS/csiem-marvl/README.md

 `git clone git@github.com:SEAF-CS/csiem-marvl`

+or if you want the embedded sub-module(s):

+`git clone --recurse-submodules git@github.com:SEAF-CS/csiem-marvl`

 Once you have the main repository, create an `output` directory to store items that are created.

 ### Running aed-marvl for polygon time-series plots